survivejs/react-book/manuscript/05_react_and_flux.md

 ### Alt's `@connectToStores`

 Alt provides a similar decorator known as `@connectToStores`.
 It relies on static methods.
-This a ES6 feature and you might be familiar with it from other languages.
 Rather than normal methods that are bound to a specific instance, these are bound on class level.
 This means you can call them through the class itself (i.e. `App.getStores()`).
 The example below shows how we might integrate `@connectToStores` into our application.

 ```javascript
 ...